-12.1.4 Except in the case of an emergency, there is no need to enter a structure which is being fumigated using DEGESCH Fumi-Cel® plates and Fumi-Strip.
-At least two persons, a licensed/certified applicator and trained person, or two persons trained in accordance with the Applicator's Manual working under the direct supervision of the licensed/certified applicator must be present during fumigation of structures when entry into the structure for application of the fumigant is required.
+12.1.4 At least two persons, a licensed/certified applicator and trained person, or two persons trained in accordance with the Applicator's Manual working under the direct supervision of the licensed/certified applicator must be present during fumigation of structures when entry into the structure for application of the fumigant is required.

-Appropriate respiratory protection, as outlined in Section 6, RESPIRATORY PROTECTION, MUST be worn at all times when levels of hydrogen phosphide are above 0.1 ppm, which may occur during delivery/dispensing of product, while attending to spills and leaks, during deactivation of incompletely reacted Plates and Strips and while monitoring hydrogen phosphide levels during fumigation and aeration periods.
-If hydrogen phosphide levels are unknown, appropriate respiratory protection, OR a personal hydrogen phosphide monitor with a limit of detection of 0.01 ppm and an alarm set at 0.1 ppm, must be worn.
+Appropriate respiratory protection, as outlined in Section 6, RESPIRATORY PROTECTION, MUST be worn at all times when levels of hydrogen phosphide are above 0.1 ppm or unknown, which may occur during delivery/dispensing of product, while attending to spills and leaks, during deactivation of incompletely reacted Prepac Ropes and while monitoring hydrogen phosphide gas levels during fumigation and aeration periods.
 The licensed/certified applicator must maintain visual and/or voice contact with all fumigation workers during the application of the fumigants.